Governance Framework

 Important Shareholders Dates

-The important shareholders dates in the coming financial year are set out in the section headed “Useful Information for Investors” in the annual report.
+The important shareholders dates in the coming financial year are set out in the section headed “Useful Information for Investors” in this annual report.